LambdaTest/lambdatest-gradle-plugin/README.md

 # lambdatest-gradle-plugin

 This repository contains the source code for LambdaTest's Espresso Gradle plugin.

 ## Purpose
-The functions of this plugins are:
+The functions of this plugin are:
 - Uploads any `Android` app (.apk) and `Espresso` Test Suite app (.apk) file.
-- Execute Espresso tests on LamdaTest.
+- Execute Espresso tests on LambdaTest.

 ## Usage
 To use this plugin in your project, please do the following:

 ### Add to `build.gradle`:
 ```
 buildscript {